lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 This function is part of the [LSP14-Ownable2Step] specification with additional requirements as follows:

 - MUST allow the owner to call the function.

 - If the caller is not the owner, the function MUST call the [`lsp20VerifyCall(..)`] function on the [owner](#owner) as per the [LSP20-CallVerification] specification.

   The function MUST be called **before the execution of the renounceOwnership logic**, passing the caller, value sent to the function, and the data sent (function selector + arguments + extra calldata) as parameters.

   The function SHOULD only continue executing if the `lsp20VerifyCall(..)` function returns bytes4 where the first bytes3 match the first bytes3 of the `lsp20VerifyCall(..)` selector, otherwise MUST revert.

 - If the `lsp20VerifyCall(..)` function is called and returns bytes4 where the first bytes3 match the first bytes3 of the `lsp20VerifyCall(..)` selector, and the last byte is strictly `0x01`, the function MUST call the [`lsp20VerifyCallResult(..)`] function on the [owner](#owner) as per the [LSP20-CallVerification] specification.

   The function MUST be called **after the execution of the renounceOwnership logic**, passing the hash of the caller, value sent, and data sent concatenated, and the result of the `renounceOwnership(..)` function represented by empty bytes as a second parameter.

   The call will pass if the bytes4 returned by the `lsp20VerifyCallResult(..)` function equals the `lsp20VerifyCallResult(..)` function selector, otherwise MUST revert.

+- MUST override the LSP14 Type IDs triggered by using `renounceOwnership(..)` to the ones below:

+  - `keccak256('LSP0OwnershipTransferred_SenderNotification')` > `0xa4e59c931d14f7c8a7a35027f92ee40b5f2886b9fdcdb78f30bc5ecce5a2f814`

 #### batchCalls